Can I add links, downloads, icons or buttons in Posts Table Pro?

 Note: If you are adding shortcodes to any of the columns displayed in Posts Table Pro, then you must enable the shortcodes option.
 This tells Posts Table Pro to display them correctly.

-If you're adding shortcodes then you will also need to go to the Posts Table Pro settings page (Settings → Posts Table Pro) and tick the 'Shortcodes' option.
+If you're adding shortcodes then you will also need to enable the Shortcodes option.
 This tells Posts Table Pro to display the links as clickable links instead of plain text.

 Can I link the title or button column to an external URL or document download?